 Innovation and Impact

 Federation has the unique ability to mobilize the many parts of our community towards comprehensive change and collective impact.
 And during these unprecedented times, connecting with purpose and meeting the unique needs of our Jewish community have never been more important.

 In February 2020, Federation received 71 proposals from 56 unique organizations.
-During our second annual Pitch Night, 56 organizations brought their proposals to life for an engaged and eager stakeholder audience.
-22 showcased their proposals for renewed funding in our exhibition hall, and 49 pitched brand-new proposals.
+During our second annual Pitch Night, these organizations brought their proposals to life for an engaged and eager stakeholder audience.
+Twenty-two of them showcased their proposals for renewed funding in our exhibition hall, and 49 pitched brand-new proposals.
 Each proposal focused on increasing impact and generating innovation for Jewish Greater Washington.
 They came from established institutions—local and national— including synagogues, new startups, and everything in between.
 Represented fields included social justice, Jewish learning, experiential programming, and more.

 Agudas Achim Young Families Outreach Initiative • Impact Grant

 This grant will fund a part-time Director of Young Family Engagement.
 The Director will enhance families’ participation in Jewish home rituals and holiday programming, increase the number of families reached, and build connections between families throughout Alexandria/Arlington.

 NOVA Expansion • Impact Grant